It's been pretty quiet around here...

 When we got to Sleepy Hollow, G and I were both struck by the strange meshing of real history and pure story there.
 The town where Washington Irving's 200 year old Legend of Sleepy Hollow takes place is older than America itself, and yet Sleepy Hollow has only officially gone by that name since the 90's.
 I also loved that witchcraft and occult stores, horror stories and legends all sat comfortably side-by-side with family-filled pizza shops, post offices, and breakfast diners—the SH high school varsity football team is called The Horsemen, and their mascot is, you guessed it, a headless horseman.

 Needless to say, I fell in love with Sleepy Hollow.
-But it also got me thinking about the underbellies of tourist towns everywhere, and all the darkness behind the curtain.
-What could happen behind the curtain of a Halloween town, where darkness is embraced?
+But it also got me thinking about the underbellies of tourist towns everywhere, and all the darkness behind their curtains.
+What could happen behind the curtain of a Halloween town, where darkness is embraced with open arms?
 What kind of horrible stuff happens in a town made of monsters?
 While the town in my book isn't Sleepy Hollow—it's a composite of many places all mashed into one—the story certainly started there.

 In the mean time, here are some snapshots from our journey into the dark...